Joint pain is very common and the chances are high if you have already experienced it at some point in your life.

 - X-ray – visualizes bone, shows cartilage loss, bone spurs, and damage

 Based on the physical exam and the results of laboratory or imaging tests, your doctor is ready to make an accurate diagnosis and inform you whether you have arthritis as well as its type.

 There are more than 100 types of arthritis, but they are divided into seven categories:

 Inflammation in a human body occurs as a defense against bacteria, viruses, or as a response to injuries like burns.
 Therefore, it can be considered as a normal part of the body’s healing process.

-This type of arthritis is indicated by damaging inflammation which doesn’t occur as a normal response to injury or an infection.
+This type of arthritis is indicated by damaging inflammation, which doesn’t occur as a normal response to injury or infection.
 The inflammation leads to damage in affected joints, stiffness, pain, and swelling.

 Although arthritis primarily affects joints, the inflammation can also affect ligaments and tendons surrounding your joints.